github/personal-website/assets/posts/2019-03-12-making-a-piano.md

 I was really inspired when creating this for the [Flutter Create](https://flutter.dev/create) contest.

 Hope you learned something, if you have any questions you can always read out to me.
-This is an open source piano and would love PRs on the main project [here](https://github.com/AppleEducate/flutter_piano)!
+This is an open source piano and would love PRs on the main project [here](https://github.com/AppleEducate/flutter_piano) and an online [demo](https://pocketpiano.app)!